How to make Espresso with Keurig

 1- Choose Dark Roast or Espresso K Cup coffee pod

-Unlike regular coffee K-Cups, espresso K-Cups are packed with more finely ground and dark roasted coffee to make a stronger and more concentrated shot of coffee that resembles the taste of espresso.
+Unlike regular coffee K-Cups, Espresso K-Cups are packed with more finely ground and dark roasted coffee to make a stronger and more concentrated shot of coffee that resembles the taste of espresso.

 Here’s my favorite Espresso K cup that you must try